 (b) Limited Third-Party Disclosures.
-The parties and counsel for the parties shall not disclose or permit the disclosure of any Confidential Information to any third person or entity except as set-forth in subparagraphs (1)-(9).
+The parties and counsel for the parties shall not disclose or permit the disclosure of any Confidential Information to any third person or entity except as set forth in subparagraphs (1)-(9).
 Subject to these requirements, the following categories of persons may be allowed to review Confidential Information:

 - (1) Counsel.
-Counsel for the parties and employees of counsel who have responsibility for the preparation and trial of the action; - (2) Parties.
+Counsel for the parties and employees of counsel who have responsibility for the action; - (2) Parties.
 Individual parties and employees of a party but only to the extent counsel determines in good faith that the employee's assistance is reasonably necessary to the conduct of the litigation in which the information is disclosed; - (3) The Court and its personnel; - (4) Court Reporters and Recorders.
 Court reporters and recorders engaged for depositions; - (5) Contractors.
 Those persons specifically engaged for the limited purpose of making copies of documents or organizing or processing documents, including outside vendors hired to process electronically stored documents; - (6) Consultants and Experts.
-Consultants, investigators, or experts employed by the parties or counsel for the parties to assist in the preparation and trial of this action but only after such persons have completed the certification contained in Attachment A, Acknowledgment of Understanding and Agreement to Be Bound;
+Consultants, investigators, or experts employed by the parties or counsel for the parties to assist in the preparation and trial of this action but only after such persons have completed the certification contained in Attachment A, Acknowledgment of Understanding and Agreement to Be Bound; - (7) Witnesses at depositions.
+During their depositions, witnesses in this action to whom disclosure is reasonably necessary.
+Witnesses shall not retain a copy of documents containing Confidential Information, except witnesses may receive a copy of all exhibits marked at their depositions in connection with review of the transcripts.
+Pages of transcribed deposition testimony or exhibits to depositions that are designated as Confidential Information pursuant to the process set out in this Order must be separately bound by the court reporter and may not be disclosed to anyone except as permitted under this Order.